celestialfault/Swift-Cogs/CONTRIBUTING.md

 - Move your changes into a separate cog that integrates with the initial cog
 - Make your own fork with the changes you made

-However, please keep in mind that exceptions may occasionally be made, such as if a pull request helps improve usability in a notable way.
+However, please keep in mind that exceptions can be made, such as if a pull request helps improve usability in a notable way.